burhan-uddin-rabbi/Gym-Management-System-/README.md

 5.Create a database with name gymdb

-6.Import gymdb.sql file(given inside the zip package in SQL file folder)
+6.Import gymdb.sql file(given inside the zip package in gymdb.sql)

 7.Run the script http://localhost/gym